unjs/website/content/learn/articles/2024-03-11-url-shortener-with-nitro-on-cloudflare-pages.md

 modifiedAt: 2024-03-11
 ---

-> [!NOTE]
-> This article is inspired by the [url-shortener built with Hono](https://github.com/yusukebe/url-shortener) from [Yusuke Wada](https://github.com/yusukebe).

 In this article, we will create our own URL shortener using [Nitro](https://nitro.unjs.io) deploy it on [Cloudflare Pages](https://pages.cloudflare.com/).

 Nitro is the next generation of server toolkit.
 It allows us to create web servers with everything we need and deploy them wherever we prefer.
-It powers Nuxt as the server layer.
-Everything we will do in this article can be done with Nuxt.

-:read-more{title="Nuxt Server Layer" to="https://nuxt.com/docs/getting-started/server"}

 Cloudflare Pages is a platform to build and host websites on the edge.
 It's possible to use services like [KV](https://developers.cloudflare.com/kv/) to create a full-stack stateful applications.